-Posted on Aug 28 2006 by Alistair Barnett in Reviews Software
+Posted on Aug 28 2006 byin Reviews Software

 Ever since I began using Skype a couple years ago, I’ve been looking for the best way to use it without being tethered to my PC by a pair of headphones.
 I tried the Bluetooth route, but the sound quality was less than adequate, and I could never get used to those little Bluetooth ear pieces hanging over my ear.
 What I really wanted was just to use my regular landline headset for Skype and regular landline calls (it’s all about integration with me).